thacherT1D/webdevstuff/Promises/Promises.desc.md

 └───────────────────────────┘                  └───────────────────────┘
 ```

-### Exercise

-Turn to a neighbor and explain what a promise is and how it works in your own words.
-Then, diagram how a promise works.

 ## Why is a promise important?

 The main benefit of a promise is its ability to separate the success handling logic from the error handling logic.